 Her research focuses on a range of areas in the social scientific study of religion, including congregational studies, Christianity and multiculturalism, contemporary Australian spirituality and views and activities related to issues of social service and justice.
 Her particular interests concern the intersections between religion and environmentalism.

-Sam is a researcher with NCLS Research.
-He is the key contact person for the network of NCLS Regional Coordinators in each diocese, region and state in Australia.
+Sam joined the NCLS Research team in 2001 as a researcher.
+He is currently involved in research, partner management, resource development, logistics, communications and is a key contact person for the network of NCLS Regional Coordinators in each denomination, state and region in Australia.

 Sam has a background in teaching, counselling, psychology, and pastoral ministry and has co-authored NCLS publications on church life and sustainable leadership.
 He has recently completed a doctorate in organisational leadership, with a focus on the organisational culture of local churches.
 Sam enjoys turning research into useful resources, presenting, and has a passion to help local churches be healthy and fulfil their mission, and for leaders to avoid burnout and thrive.